TV Tropes is 149% Funded

 - Big Eater: Something of a plot point as his massive eating habits is what helps him power up in preparation for battle.

 - Blessed with Suck: The databook indicates that the Espada are ranked by Reiatsu, and Yammy's 0 rank comes from having the most when he releases since his power increases whenever he's angry.
-Unfortunately, this means Yammy has practically none of the special abilities that made the other 9 Espada and Arrancar in general so deadly, and as such Kenpachi and Byakuya are able to combine their strength and defeat him.
+Unfortunately, this means Yammy has practically none of the special abilities that made the other 9 Espada and Arrancar in general so deadly, and as such Kenpachi and Byakuya are able to defeat him with minimal effort.

 - Bus Crash: We never actually see Kenpachi and Byakuya beat him.